-11-215.
-Building inspector/public works director may require additional protective measures.
-The building inspector and the public works director have the authority at their discretion to require ground cover or other remediation measures preventing stormwater, erosion and sediment run-off, if either determines after construction begins that the plan and/or implementation schedule approved by the planning commission does not adequately provide the protection intended in this chapter and in the approval issued by the commission.
-Additional protective measures required by the public works director and/or the building inspector that fall under the authority of the planning commission are subject to appeal under the procedures outlined in § 11-231 of this chapter. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)

-- 11-216.
-Certification of engineer.
-The registered Professional Engineer (PE) responsible for developing the drainage and sedimentation control plan shall provide written certification to the extent possible that the stormwater management facility approved by the planning commission have been implemented satisfactorily and are in compliance with the approved plan.
-The building inspector or designee will ultimately have final approval authority through the issuance of certificate of occupancy as designated in § 11-229. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - 11-217.
+- 11-215.
+Building Inspector/Public Works Director may require additional protective measures.
+The Building Inspector and the Public Works Director have the authority at their discretion to require ground cover or other remediation measures preventing stormwater, erosion and sediment run-off, if either determines after construction begins that the plan and/or implementation schedule approved by the Planning Commission does not adequately provide the protection intended in the ordinance and in the approval issued by the Commission.
+Additional protective measures required by the Public Works Director and/or the Building Inspector that fall under the authority of the Planning Commission are subject to appeal under the procedures outlined in Section 231 of this Chapter. - 11-216.
+Certification of Design Professional: The registered design Professional responsible for developing the Stormwater Plan may be required to provide written certification to the extent possible that the stormwater management facility approved by the Planning Commission have been implemented satisfactorily and are in compliance with the approved plan.
+The Building Inspector or designee will ultimately have final approval authority through the issuance of Certificate of Occupancy as designated in Section 11-229. - 11-217.
 Stormwater management facilities and drainage structures maintained.
-All on-site stormwater management and drainage structures shall be properly maintained by the owner/developer during all phases of construction and development so that they do not become a nuisance.
+All onsite stormwater management and drainage structures shall be properly maintained by the owner/developer during all phases of construction and development so that they do not become a nuisance.
 Nuisance conditions shall include: improper storage resulting in uncontrolled run-off and overflow; stagnant water with concomitant algae growth, insect breeding, and odors; discarded debris; and safety hazards created by the facilities operation.
 When problems occur during any phase of construction and development, it is the responsibility of the developer to make the necessary corrections.
-Corrective actions will be monitored and inspected by the enforcement officer.
-The board of mayor and aldermen may accept ownership of stormwater management facilities in behalf of the town under the terms set forth in § 11-219 of this chapter, however, unless the town accepts ownership the developer, or a legal entity acceptable to the planning commission, shall have on-going responsibility to see that the stormwater management facility is properly maintained and operational.
-The developer shall provide the necessary permanent easements to provide town personnel access to the stormwater management facilities and drainage structures for periodic inspection.
-A right-of-way to conduct such inspections shall be expressly reserved in the permit. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - 11-218.
+Corrective actions will be monitored and inspected by the Enforcement Officer.
+The Board of Mayor and Aldermen may accept ownership of stormwater management facilities in behalf of the Town under the terms set forth in Section 219 of this Chapter, however, unless the Town accepts ownership the Developer, or a legal entity acceptable to the Planning Commission, shall have on-going responsibility to see that the stormwater management facility is properly maintained and operational.
+The Developer shall provide the necessary permanent easements to provide Town personnel access to the stormwater management facilities and drainage structures for periodic inspection.
+A right-of-way to conduct such inspections shall be expressly reserved in the permit. - 11-218.
 Improperly maintained stormwater management facilities and drainage structures a violation.
-The building inspector and/or the public works director shall periodically monitor and inspect the care, maintenance and operation of stormwater management facilities and drainage structures during and after construction and development.
-Facilities found to be a nuisance, as defined in § 11-217, are in violation of this chapter and are subject to fines of up to five thousand dollars (\$5,000.00) per day for each day of violation1 with each additional day considered a separate violation. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+The Building Inspector and/or the Public Works Director shall periodically monitor and inspect the care, maintenance and operation of stormwater management facilities and drainage structures during and after construction and development.
+Facilities found to be a nuisance, as defined in

+Section 11-217, are in violation of the ordinance and are subject to fines of up to \$5,000.00 per day for each day of violation (T.C.A.§68-221-1101) with each additional day considered a separate violation.